 With its sunny weather and active population, Denver is crazy about cycling.
 But in the late 1800s, hopping on a bike was also something of a political statement.

-At History Colorado Center an antique bicycle is on display (presently part of the Zoom In: The Centennial State in 100 Objects exhibition).
+At History Colorado Center an antique bicycle is on display.
 "We use it to tell the story of women's suffrage," says Julie Peterson, public historian and exhibit developer for History Colorado.

 A successful popular referendum gave Colorado's women the right to vote in 1893.
 The referendum was a national first (only Wyoming granted women the right to vote earlier, but it was written into the state constitution), and it predated the Nineteenth Amendment, which granted women the right to vote across the country in 1920, by more than 25 years.